-What this reserve protects
+What Nameless Sylvan protects

-Illawarra subtropical rainforest is an endangered ecological community in NSW and so its ongoing protection on this reserve is crucial.
+Illawarra subtropical rainforest is an endangered ecological community in NSW so its ongoing protection on this reserve is crucial.

-What we're doing on the property
+What we're doing

 Removing this noxious weed will give the rainforest a fighting chance of self-renewal and lead to a healthier ecosystem.

 With luck, this sort of bush regeneration will also result in the return of the Noisy Pitta, one of Australia's most spectacular rainforest birds.
 Although it's been spotted only a few times in the Illawarra region in recent years, we'd be overjoyed to see it return to 'Nameless'.

 What's in a name?

-When this property was generously donated to Bush Heritage by Louise Sylvan, it came with subtropical rainforest, lyrebirds, and platypuses splashing in the creek.
+When this property was generously donated to us by Louise Sylvan, it came with subtropical rainforest, Lyrebirds, and Platypuses splashing in the creek.
 But it didn't come with a name.

 The title 'Nameless' was chosen by Louise's late husband Richard, a philosopher and environmentalist, whose foresight secured the land for conservation.
 Richard Sylvan was interested in the philosophical question of what it means when we humans assign a name to something in the natural world.

-According to Louise, 'the ambiguity of the reserve's name pleased him – the reserve is nameless, yet it does actually have a name'.
+According to Louise, "the ambiguity of the reserve's name pleased him – the reserve is nameless, yet it does actually have a name."